 The obvious answer is, “I want to make lots of money!”
 But, no candidate ever has the guts to admit it.

 HUH?!
 Just say you LOVE MONEY!
-You want to bath in it.
+You want to bathe in it.
 Shower in it.
 Throw $100 paper planes off your balcony just because you can.
 Be honest!
 Those who provide the most honest answers usually get past the first gauntlet of interviews.

 So for all you money hungry folks out there, just know that it’s OK to love money!
 And for all of you who are hating on folks who love money, stop it already.
 You know that if you had the opportunity to make more, you’d take it in a heartbeat.

-Here’s a quote from reader Jon that I’ve paraphrased for clarity purposes:
+For example, here’s a quote from reader Jon that I’ve paraphrased for clarity purposes:

 Now I know wealthy and poor frugal folks.
 But the wealthy seem to share a common trait – they love money.
 Me for instance.
 I consistently for the last 5 years saved 80-95% of my income depending on the year.
 That makes me conscious about my frugality.
 It takes great discipline to accomplish such a high savings rate.